Old Quebec City: a journey into history and culture

 Chateau Frontenac

-Quebec Old Town Sights
+Quebec Old Town Top Attractions

 The architecture in Old Quebec is impressive and diverse.
 Many historic buildings are among the sights of Old Quebec.
 In the Upper Town you will find well-preserved buildings in the French style, while in the Lower Town you can see a mixture of French and North American architecture.
 Highlights include the Chateau Frontenac, which is considered the city's landmark, and the city walls that surround the old town.